Hemophilia

 - Have heavy menstrual bleeding

-Hemophilia C usually doesn’t cause problems, but people may have increased bleeding
+factor 11.
+It usually doesn’t cause spontaneous bleeding.
+But people may have increased

 Symptoms